apollographql/federation/.changeset/dull-lamps-invent.md

 provide slightly better messages when a corrupted supergraph is received, neither of which is worth the cost in production environment.

-A new `validateReceivedSupergraphs` option is also introduced in the gateway configuration to force this behaviour.
+A new `validateSupergraph` option is also introduced in the gateway configuration to force this behaviour.